daos-stack/daos/docs/admin/troubleshooting.md

 ### Privileged Helper Log

-By default, the privileged helper only emits ERROR-level logging which is captured by the control plane and included in that log.
+By default, the privileged helper only emits ERROR-level logging, which is captured by the control plane and included in that log.
 If the `helper_log_file` parameter is set in the server config, then DEBUG-level logging will be sent to the specified file.